eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 As described in the section "Routes Redownloading" above, if the prefix 100.0.0.1 via 10.1.0.68 is withdrawn from the IGP node, Zebra will explicitly redownload routes twice for recursive convergence with the help of the BGP client, one for the prefix 10.1.0.68 and another for the prefix 2.2.2.2.
 In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive NHGs, there is a chance to improve Zebra for fast route convergence by itself.

 #### Data Structure Modifications
 In order to enable Zebra to "Redownload Routes" without notifying protocol clients, it should be able to obtain the route node associated with the NHG that has undergone changes.
-Some pointer fields need to be added in the data structures below.
+Some pointer fields need to be added.

 <figure align=center>
     <img src="images/data_struct.jpg" >